Kitten Care

 Outdoor cats are susceptible to internal parasites.
 Many of these can be transmitted to people.
 Did you know that cats can also get heartworm disease?
 Talk to us about different products that can be used to prevent these unwanted critters from making your cat their home.

 Learning to play safely with your kitten entails paying close attention to what you are doing as a kitten parent.
-Cats have a tendency to be full of energy one minute and napping the next.
+Cats tend to be full of energy one minute and napping the next.
 Think of the term “catnap.”
 We use this to describe a short and quick nap.
 The reason it is called catnap is because cats do this repeatedly throughout the day.

 When your new kitten has overcome her initial fear of being in her new home, it is important for you to understand that she will start displaying her curiosity through energetic exploring.
 To help her display this energy in a positive way, you need to play with her.
 It is your job to help her get her mental and physical exercise needs met.